sarajaksa/subtitles2anki/README.md

 If you see something like `Python 3.11.4` (the first 3 is important, the latter numbers could be anything), then you have Python installed.
 If not, follow the guides on the official Python site: https://wiki.python.org/moin/BeginnersGuide/Download

+### Installing ffmpeg

+Install ffmpeg with the package manage of your choice.
+This is most likely going to be brew on Mac and a variation of apt-get / pacman / ...

 ### Installing the Program

 This program is just a one file script and therefore does not require the installation.
 You just need to download it to your computer.